This post may contain affiliate links. Please read my disclosure.

 Jump to:

-Plus, while your duck is roasting, all the duck fat renders into the pan and can be save for future cooking.
+- While your duck is roasting, all the duck fat renders into the pan and can be save for future cooking.
 MUST be saved for future cooking.
-This stuff is gold guys.
+You can use the duck fat to make these delicious duck fat truffle fries or these duck fat smashed potatoes.

 Want to Save This Recipe?